BreaGG/CUBES-HackUDC-2024/README.md

 ## Setup

-Clone the repository, change the properties  of the Spring rpoject to conect with your database.
-Set npm run dev in the react project and star working.
+Clone the repository, change the properties  of the Spring project(subes) to conect with your database.
+Set npm run dev in the React project(subes-front) and start working.

 ### Backend (Spring Boot)